 This April, let's celebrate mathematics and statistics and the diverse researchers and students in these fields who are contributing so much to furthering discoveries, solving problems, and finding beauty in our world.

-JPBM promotes Mathematics and Statistics Awareness Month (each April) to increase public understanding of and appreciation for mathematics.
-Each year JPBM chooses a theme, selects an Advisory Committee, and generates a poster and support materials for college and university departments, institutional public information offices, student groups, and related associations and interest groups.
-The goal is to increase the visibility of mathematics as a field of study and to communicate the power and intrigue in mathematics to a larger audience.
-We have created a resources page you may use to assist in publicizing Mathematics Awareness Month.
+JPBM promotes Mathematics and Statistics Awareness Month each April to increase public understanding of and appreciation for mathematics.
+Each year, JPBM chooses a theme, selects an advisory committee, and generates a poster and support materials for college and university departments, institutional public information offices, student groups, and related associations and interest groups.
+The goal is to increase the visibility of mathematics and statistics as fields of study and communicate the power and intrigue in mathematics and statistics to a larger audience.
+We have created a resources section on the homepage you may use to assist in publicizing Mathematics Awareness Month.

 The JPBM Communications Award was established to reward and encourage journalists and other communicators who, on a sustained basis, bring accurate mathematical information to non-mathematical audiences.
 The award is presented at the Joint Mathematics Meetings held each January.

-Visit the websites or email the American Mathematical Society (paoffice at ams.org), the American Statistical Association (asainfo at amstat.org), the Mathematical Association of America (maaservice at maa.org), and the Society for Industrial and Applied Mathematics (service at siam.org) for information on activities of each professional society.
+Visit the websites or email the American Mathematical Society (firstname.lastname@example.org), American Statistical Association (email@example.com), Mathematical Association of America (firstname.lastname@example.org), and Society for Industrial and Applied Mathematics (email@example.com) for information about activities of each professional society.